-- (1) The Cabinet member responsible for the administration of justice, after consultation, where appropriate, with the Cabinet members responsible for social development, safety and security, education, correctional services and health, may make regulations regarding any matter which is required or permitted by this Act to be prescribed by regulation or any other matter which is necessary or expedient to prescribe in order to achieve the objects of this Act. - (2) The regulations referred to in subsection (1) must be tabled in Parliament for approval. - (3) The Cabinet member responsible for the administration of justice must by notice in the Gazette- - (a) determine the persons or the category or class of persons who are competent to conduct the evaluation of the criminal capacity of a child referred to in section 11(3); and - (b) in consultation with the Cabinet member responsible for finance, determine the allowances and remuneration of those persons. - (4) (a) The National Director of Public Prosecutions must, in consultation with the Cabinet member responsible for the administration of justice, issue directives- - (i) regarding all matters which are reasonably necessary or expedient to be provided for in order to achieve the objectives of this Act, including diversion, the minimum standards applicable thereto and the factors to be considered when selecting a diversion option, and in particular the following: - (aa) The diversion of matters in the case of accused persons who, at the time referred to in $\underbrace{section 4(1)(b)}$, were 18 years or older but under the age of 21 years, as provided for in $\underbrace{section 4(2)}$; and
+- (1) The Cabinet member responsible for the administration of justice, after consultation, where appropriate, with the Cabinet members responsible for social development, safety and security, education, correctional services and health, may make regulations regarding any matter which is required or permitted by this Act to be prescribed by regulation or any other matter which is necessary or expedient to prescribe in order to achieve the objects of this Act. - (2) The regulations referred to in subsection (1) must be tabled in Parliament for approval. - (3) (a) The Cabinet member responsible for the administration of justice must by notice in the Gazette- - (i) determine the persons or the category or class of persons who are competent to conduct the evaluation of the criminal capacity of a child referred to in section 11(3); - (ii) in consultation with the Cabinet member responsible for finance, determine the allowances and remuneration of those persons. - (b) Different categories or classes of persons may be determined for the purposes of the different aspects of development of a child referred to in section 11(2)(b). - (c) Different allowances and tariffs of remuneration may be determined for the persons referred to in paragraph (a), according to their calling, occupation and stations in life.